m-alcu/m-alcu.github.io/_posts/2017-12-11-logistic-regression.markdown

 Conclusions: All methods guide us to the same resuls.
 The manual way through the Gradient descent, the Statsmodels through the Newton-Raphson algorithm (that has some probles with Perfect separation examples) and the Sklear with a similar gradient descent.

+[Here](http://logisticregressionanalysis.com/1577-what-are-z-values-in-logistic-regression/) a good explanation for z and p-values.
+Good values for z are < 0.05.